Anyway, thanks for your company - ta-ra.

 Brazil - Cameroon

-International friendlies – Follow the Football match between Brazil and Cameroon live with Eurosport.
+Follow the International friendlies live Football match between Brazil and Cameroon with Eurosport.
 The match starts at 20:30 on 20 November 2018.
-Our live coverage lets you follow all the key moments as they happen.

 Another win and another clean sheet for Brazil - that's six of each in a row.
 But they've still got plenty of improving to do, likewise Cameroon, who defended well enough but made bad decisions when in good positions.